habg9/Midterm-Project/README.md

 # Midterm-Project
 This will be my midterm project.
-I will be using Github.
-Github is a very confusing and annoying website to deal with.